super-linter/super-linter/docs/upgrade-guide.md

   information about how to ignore files with textlint, see [the textlint documentation](https://textlint.github.io/docs/ignore.html).

+### USE_FIND_ALGORITHM and VALIDATE_ALL_CODEBASE used together

+- Setting `USE_FIND_ALGORITHM` to `true` and `VALIDATE_ALL_CODEBASE` to `false`
+  is an unsupported configuration. super-linter `v5` and earlier silently ignored `VALIDATE_ALL_CODEBASE` when `USE_FIND_ALGORITHM` is set to `true`, leading to potentially confusing behavior for users. super-linter `v6` explicitly fail in this case.
+Remove one of the two from your configuration, depending on the desired behavior.

 ### VALIDATE_KOTLIN_ANDROID

-- The `VALIDATE_KOTLIN_ANDROID` variable has been deprecated.
-If you set it in your configuration, change it to `VALIDATE_KOTLIN`.
+- The `VALIDATE_KOTLIN_ANDROID` variable has been deprecated because ktlint handles linting Kotlin files for Android using a configuration option, so super-linter doesn't need to account for this special case anymore.
+If you set `VALIDATE_KOTLIN_ANDROID` in your configuration, change it to `VALIDATE_KOTLIN` and configure ktlint to lint Android files.